mplex/multigraph/README.md

 <br />

-*Note that the rendering of vector images may vary according to the device used, and we recommend downloading such type of files.*
+*Note that the rendering of vector images may vary according to the device used.*